UriyaHarpeness/guess-testing/README.md

 ## Contributing

 Feel free to contact me if you have any comments, questions, ideas, and anything else you think I should be aware of.
-Also, tell me what legendary matches have been played with Chess, or how playing against Stockfish improved your strategy, I'd love to know.
+I would also love know to which edge cases Guess Testing helped you find, and what's the weirdest/most complicated type you generated.

 This project is licensed under the terms of the MIT license.